KickingCyb3r/Sentinel-Soc-Platform-/README.md

 # Sentinel-Soc-Platform-
-# SENTINEL ‚Äî Tier 1 SOC Analyst Platform
+# SENTINEL ‚Ai Tier 1 SOC Analyst Platform

 > An AI-powered Security Operations Center dashboard built for Tier 1 analysts.
 Covers the full alert investigation lifecycle ‚Äî from triage and threat intelligence to containment and documentation.